Customer Success Escalations Process

 -

 a.
-Create an opening message in the escalation channel which should include the link to the escalation tracker doc + the initial ask / link to it within the gdoc as deep link.
+Create an opening message in the escalation channel which should include the link to the escalation case + the initial ask.
+Also link to the customer notes doc.

 - Example for a potential opening message to get things going: